Confidence as Forecast: A Decision-Theoretic Interpretation of Confidence Intervals: 3 Neyman through the looking-glass

 To recap, if we are interested in predicting whether a particular interval covers the parameter, \(1-\alpha\) is the best we can do ex ante.
 Ex post, if we have a \(\theta\)-free statistic that lets us break down the constant \(1-\alpha\) forecast into finer-grained conditional probabilities that still average to \(1-\alpha\), then using those finer pieces \textit{strictly} improves our prediction under any strictly proper score, unless the finer-grained conditionals are actually all the same, in which case we are effectively back at \(1-\alpha\).
 Whether we have such a $\theta$-free statistic will depend on the underlying model, as I outline briefly below.

-\subsubsection{3.4.1 Unbounded location–scale models}
+\subsubsection{3.3.1 Unbounded location–scale models}

-In standard unbounded, translation-invariant models with pivot-based CIs, interval coverage depends on a pivot, while interval width is ancillary (see the Supplemental Methods to see how this works in the case of estimating a normal mean with a $t$ interval).
+In standard unbounded, translation-invariant models with pivot-based CIs, the coverage event is determined by a pivot, while interval width is a $\theta$-free feature of the realized interval.
 In such designs, neither the absolute location of the interval nor any $\theta$-free function of its geometry carries additional design-based information about coverage, and the optimal pre- and post-trial forecast for $\mathbf{1}\{\theta \in I(X)\}$ under any strictly proper scoring rule is simply the nominal level $1-\alpha$.
-Many, if not most, real-world estimation problems will fall under this category.
+Many familiar estimation problems will fall under this category.

-\paragraph{3.4.2 Finite-window designs}
+\paragraph{3.3.2 Finite-window designs}

 In designs where the data are supported on a finite window around $\theta$ (as in the uniform ``submarine'' model I explore in Section 4), the relative width of the interval,

 is a $\theta$-free statistic whose conditional coverage $P_\theta(\theta \in I(X)\mid T)$ typically varies with $T$.
 In such cases, the design-based optimal forecast is